djannot/ecs-p3/spark/spark.md

 Apache Spark is a fast and general engine for large-scale data processing (by their own definition).

-We will use it to analyze tweets in JSON format.

-We will also leverage Apache Zeppeling, a web-based notebook that enables interactive data analytics.
+We will use Spark to analyze tweets in JSON format and we will also leverage Apache Zeppelin, a web-based notebook that enables interactive data analytics.

 ## Prerequisites